Douglas C-124 Globemaster II

-The Douglas C-124 Globemaster II, nicknamed "Old Shaky", is an American heavy-lift cargo aircraft built by the Douglas Aircraft Company in Long Beach, California.
+The Douglas C-124 Globemaster II, nicknamed "Old Shaky", is a retired American heavy-lift cargo aircraft built by the Douglas Aircraft Company in Long Beach, California.

 The C-124 was the primary heavy-lift transport for United States Air Force (USAF) Military Air Transport Service (MATS) during the 1950s and early 1960s, until the Lockheed C-141 Starlifter entered service.
-It served in MATS, later Military Airlift Command (MAC), units of the Air Force Reserve and Air National Guard until retired in 1974.
+It served in MATS, later Military Airlift Command (MAC), and units of the Air Force Reserve and Air National Guard until retired in 1974.

 Design and development

 Douglas Aircraft developed the C-124 from 1947 to 1949, from a prototype they created from a World War II–design Douglas C-74 Globemaster, and based on lessons learned during the Berlin Airlift.
-The aircraft was powered by four large Pratt & Whitney R-4360 Wasp Major piston engines producing 3800 hp each.
-The C-124's design featured two large clamshell doors and a hydraulically actuated ramp in the nose as well as a cargo elevator under the aft fuselage.
+The aircraft was powered by four, large Pratt & Whitney R-4360 Wasp Major piston engines producing 3800 hp each.
+The C-124's design featured two, large, clamshell doors and a hydraulically actuated ramp in the nose, as well as a cargo elevator under the aft fuselage.
 The C-124 was capable of carrying 68500 lb of cargo, and the 77 ft cargo bay featured two overhead hoists, each capable of lifting 8000 lb.
-As a cargo hauler, it could carry tanks, guns, trucks and other heavy equipment, while in its passenger-carrying role it could carry 200 fully equipped troops on its double decks or 127 litter patients and their attendants.
+As a cargo hauler, it could carry tanks, guns, trucks, and other heavy equipment, while in its passenger-carrying role, it could carry 200 fully equipped troops on its double decks or 127 litter patients and their nurses.
 It was the only aircraft of its time capable of transporting fully assembled heavy equipment such as tanks and bulldozers.

 The C-124 first flew on 27 November 1949, with the C-124A being delivered from May 1950.
 The C-124C was next, featuring more powerful engines, and an APS-42 weather radar fitted in a "thimble"-like structure on the nose.
 Wingtip-mounted combustion heaters were added to heat the cabin, and enable wing and tail surface deicing.
 The C-124As were later equipped with these improvements.

 One C-124C, 52-1069, c/n 43978, was used as a JC-124C, for testing the 15000 shp Pratt & Whitney XT57 (PT5) turboprop, which was installed in the nose.